algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 | Learning Curve | - More accessible for beginners | - Steeper learning curve to master 3D tools and workflows |
 | Bugs & Limitations | - Limited for complex simulations requiring multiple dimensions | - 3D performance in Godot is still less optimized than engines like Unreal or Unity  |

-After considering the advantages and disadvantages of 3D and 2D, the team decided to create our game in 3D to achieve the most realistic immersion with dynamic perspectives.
+After considering the advantages and disadvantages of 3D and 2D, the game will be create in 3D to achieve the most realistic immersion with dynamic perspectives.

 ## 3D tools